tunai/hybrid-boat-detection/README.md

 <img align="center" src="https://i.imgur.com/JvbjDZz.jpg">

+Red bounding boxes indicate boats identified using small time series and a novel bi GMM system in the Detector of Small Marine Vessels (DSMV).
+Mid- and Large-sized boats are tipically recognized with the use of pre-trained end-to-end object detectors (yellow bounding boxes).
+The Hybrid system combined both outputs, resulting in a system capable of identifying boats ranging from pixel-level to very large.

 The output folders also contain two *.xlsx* spreadsheets ([example](https://i.imgur.com/MXT3PQc.jpg)) that specify, for each image, how many boats were found, the detection certainty scores and individual bounding boxes coordinates (note: **OD** indicates detection using pre-trained DL-based object detectors only, while **Hybrid** indicates the final, hybrid results).

 #### Using your own data